Helping the children of actors

 Unfortunately, TACT cannot pay private school fees.

-Maintenance grants of £1,200 per year each for students on performing arts degrees (drama, music, dance etc) who have a parent who is a professional actor.
+Maintenance grants of £1,200 per year each for higher education students who have a parent who is a professional actor.

-It is a very small charity fund, so it can only fund a few students at any time.
-Please email email@example.com for more information about applying.
+TACT can only fund a limited number of new students each year.
+Please email firstname.lastname@example.org for more information about applying.